Fact-based steering: How does it work?

 Is fact-based steering a must?

-Regardless of how it's applied, fact-based steering is a means, not an end.
-Considering competitors gain sharper insights and better future vision through smart data use, it's clear that fact-based steering is valuable.
-The first steps towards data-driven work don't have to be extensive but should be well-considered.
+Regardless of how it is applied, fact-based steering is a means, not an end.
+Considering competitors gain sharper insights and better future vision through smart data use, it is clear that fact-based steering is valuable.
+The first steps towards data-driven work do not have to be extensive but should be well considered.
 If you need advice, feel free to reach out to us.